Skip to content

 Implicit Flow

-Please note that the implicit flow will probably be replaced soon by the PKCE.
+Please note the implicit flow will likely be replaced soon by the PKCE.
 Support for PKCE is on the SimpleLogin roadmap.
-Its use will be transparent in SimpleLogin SDK, meaning that you don't need to change anything.
+Its use will be transparent in the SimpleLogin SDK, meaning that you won't need to change anything.

 Standing on the shoulders of giants

-SimpleLogin follows the protocols OAuth2 and OpenID Connect, the same standards that power Facebook/Google/Apple/etc login.
-SimpleLogin is therefore compatible with almost all libraries that support these protocols.
-The integration consists most of the time of putting the right endpoints 😉
+SimpleLogin follows the protocols OAuth2 and OpenID Connect, the same standards that power logging in via Facebook/Google/Apple/etc. SimpleLogin is therefore compatible with almost all libraries that support these protocols.
+The integration mostly consists of implementing the right endpoints. 😉

 Now please head directly to App to create your first SimpleLogin App!